vavenCV/dbus2mqtt/docs/subscriptions.md

               payload_type: json
 ```

-More information on flows can be found here: [flows](flows/index.md)
+More information on flows can be found in the [flows](flows/index.md) section.